aialferov/cni-node/README.md

 $ kubectl create -f https://raw.githubusercontent.com/openvnf/cni-node/master/examples/multus-cni-node.yaml
 ```

-After installation pods of the daemonset keep running (using "--wait" option)
+After installation pods of the daemonset keep running (using "--pause" option)
 and can be used to apply configuration changes.
 To change configuration edit
 the ConfigMap: